Cost of ending thirtd-party cookies for UK publishers revealed

 Ending third-party cookies could cost UK publishers hundreds of millions in digital display advertising, prompting fears the industry is “hurtling towards the edge of a cliff”.

-The Online Platforms and Digital Advertising report, published in July last year, in which the watchdog estimated that UK digital display ad spend reached £5.5bn in the UK in 2019.
+The UK Competition and Markets Authority’s estimated in its Online Platforms and Digital Advertising report, published in July last year, that UK digital display ad spend reached £5.5bn in the UK in 2019.

 Timeline